 A couple summers ago, I discovered two weathered benches in an old shed at my parents’ farm that I decided to bring home with me.
 I managed to paint the larger one a bright yellow color for the Outdoor Extravaganza last year, and it eventually made its way to our front porch.
 The other smaller sized bench ended up being shoved under our deck and somewhat forgotten about.
 Last week, I finally pulled it out in an attempt to give it new life as part of our new herb and vegetable container garden.

 At first glance, I wasn’t sure I would be able to revive this worn out bench.
 It was a little worse for wear than I had remembered.

 I knew, without a doubt, that the pink chippy paint had to go.
-(It turns out the bench came painted those colors from a farm sale years ago.)
-One end was patched together in a hodge-podgey way, and I was hoping we could somehow fix or trim it without it being too noticeable.
+(It turns out the bench came painted those colours from a farm sale years ago.)
+One end was patched together in a not-so-attractive way, and I was hoping we could somehow fix or trim it without it being too noticeable.

 See what I mean?
 The only solution we could come up with was trimming both ends.
 This meant exposing the un-weathered wood, but I knew over time it would return to its rustic glory being exposed to the elements.